mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 Resource usage (requirements): 16GB+ (32GB recommended)
 _The resource usage differ depending on the number of running VMs.
 Omitting the windows VM, lowers the resource usage significantly_

-# Setting up the enviroment
+# Setting up the environment

 ## Install virtual box
 All the VMs are configured and executed in Virtual box 7.0.12 executing on windows 10.